 Highly sensitive people aren’t the only ones to experience tiredness and stress while traveling.
 This well-documented phenomenon has been dubbed “travel fatigue” or “vacation overwhelm” by others.
 But for HSPs, due to their depth of processing, it can be even worse.

-So Many Things to Do
+Too Many Things to Do, Do, Do!

 A final reason vacations can be exhausting for HSPs has to do with this familiar problem: We only have X days here, so we have to make them count!